SprihaDeshpande/QA_Assessment/README.md

  - `bundle install`
  - `cucumber --init`

+ Since we use Watir webdrive make sure to have this gem installed
+ - `gem install watir`

  To run the whole of cucumber file, we can use the following command on terminal
  - `cucumber` or `@account-page` for complete automation